Peliqan-io/on-prem/README.md

 ## Adding Postgres connector.
 - Open the browser and navigate to the `PUBLIC_BACKOFFICE_URL` to access the Peliqan server backoffice.
-- Login to backoffice with the admin credentials.
+- Login to the backoffice with the admin credentials.
-- Goto `Connectors` -> `Create Connector` to create a new connector.
+- Go to `Connectors` -> `Create Connector` to create a new connector.
 And fill the following fields.
   - `Connector Name` : `Postgres`
   - `Connector Type` : `postgres`
 - Click on the `Edit Json` button to edit the connector configuration.